Very popular accommodation along Stewart/Cassiar Highway; and now open all-year round!

 The lodge is local family-owned and operated, and Derek and Sofia will welcome you with a smiling face and provide a comfortable accommodation that makes you feel like you never left the comforts of your own home.

 Derek Ingram was born and raised on Vancouver Island where he began a career as a Carpenter.
 Through the years Derek completed his education in Geography and Natural Resource Management.
 For the past 6 years he worked on cultural resource management, including organizing the restoration of a part of the historic Telegraph Creek Trail.
 Derek brings with him a love of the North and our vast forests, and is also incorporating his trail building expertise to build mountain bike trails and walking trails in and around Dease Lake!

 Sofia previously lived in Dease Lake where she was stationed as an RCMP Officer.
 Through her career she had been posted to isolated northern communities, where she found her love and adventure for the north!
 She transferred to Prince George in 2014, but always had the Arctic Divide Lodge in her mind, as it was for sale for several years prior while she worked in Dease Lake.
 After meeting Derek, a glass of wine sparked a very interesting conversation, and suddenly, the though of buying the lodge started to become a reality.

 Both Derek and Sofia are avid outdoors folk, and also brought up their lovely horses to explore the wonderful north!
 With never ending area for mountain biking, canoeing, and hiking, how could they have said no?

 Now with renovations underway, nothing could top it off better than by adding a baby to the mix!
-Little baby Iona was born April 2016 and though she can not contribute to renovations, she is a welcoming little mascot of the hotel!
+Little baby Iona was born April 2016 and baby Gary in 2018- and though they can not contribute to renovations, they are a welcoming mascot team for the hotel!